SteffGarre/Interaction-Programming/README.md

+This project was created by Stefan Garrido, Jens Ekenblad, Erik Vinblad and Jennifer Su as part of a final project in the course DH2642  Interaktionsprogrammering och dynamiska webben at KTH.

 # Moviefinder
 A website where users can search for movies, tv series and actors based on different search parameters.
 The users can then create their